lucasloss/TextFileSearch/README.md

 ## Justification
 This project was created to be used in a very particular scenario.
 Here I list the reasoning behind this project:
-* I work for a company that has a very large legacy system, with dozens of modules in different languages.
+* I worked for a company that has a very large legacy system, with dozens of modules in different languages.
 Maintenance is hard.
 Traceability doesn't exist.
 We are talking about a system that has around 10.000 source files.
 * From time to time I needed to search for multiple strings in all files of the system.
 I would search using the *Find in files* option in **Notepad++**.
 But that would take too long and I was only able to search for one string at a time.
 * I found the Aho-Corasick algorythm and the rest is history.